 How long will it take to get the results?

 It usually takes 3-4 days for test results to return to the clinic.
 We typically send you a secure email with your results the same day they return.
 A few STIs can be diagnosed the day of your consult.

 What will it cost?

-Your care at the Student Health Center is free.
+Your office visit at the Student Health Center is free, we don't charge an office visit fee.
 If you decide to get medication in the office (as opposed to a pharmacy) or if you decide not to use insurance for lab work, we will bill your student account for these.
-For a list of current charges, please see our STI Testing Information Guide.
+Please talk with your provider about costs and billing options.
 Condoms are available—and FREE—at the Student Health Center and at the Prevention & Wellness office at Old Main.

 Is there a way to be tested for all STIs?

 STIs reveal themselves in different ways, at different times.
 Some are diagnosed visually and may not appear for several weeks to months.
 Others may take up to 4 months to show up in blood tests.
 There are also STIs which are more common in certain regions of the state/country/world.
 Some are more common with certain behaviors and some in certain age groups.
 In general, we don’t test for every STI at every visit.
 Rather, you and your provider will discuss what applies to you—and base screening on that.

 STIs caused by bacteria, such as chlamydia or gonorrhea, are generally easy to cure.
 Some STIs caused by viruses are not curable, but can be treated.
 Your immune system can also sometimes eliminate some viruses, such as HPV and molluscum.

 What should I expect at an appointment to be tested?